ebikatsudon/VTubeStudio/Webcam-Troubleshooting.md

 Webcam access can be turned on/off for individual apps in the Windows settings.
 Some anti-malware apps also block apps from accessing webcams.
 Make sure VTube Studio is allowed to access the webcam and not blocked.

+## If you have a VPN, try turning it off

+The webcam tracker used by VTube Studio (OpenSeeFace) uses the local network to communicate with VTube Studio.
+Because of that, VPNs might interfere with VTube Studio webcam tracking.
+Try turning off your VPN, then start VTS and see if that helps.
+If that fixes your problem, find a way to add VTube Studio to the list of exceptions of your VPN app.

 ## Reboot

 Sometimes, this helps fix webcam problems.